ApurbaApd/dds_design_ML/README.md

-## ML/DL Model to accelerate the discovery and design of drugs using PLGA polymers
+## ML/DL Model to accelerate the discovery and design of drugs of PLGA based Drug Delivery system